wilsonify/wilsonify.github.io/content/recipes/YELLOW SPLIT PEA AND GREEN ONION LETTUCE WRAPS229.md

 4 Serve the filling warm or at room temperature with a bunch of lettuce leaves to use as leafy

 tortillas.
 Keep the dipping sauce on the side.
-Looks like a good fucking time.
+Looks like a good  time.

 ## Modifications
-Optional but you really should try new shit.
+Optional but you really should try new   .

  Agave or maple syrup would do if that’s what you’ve got.